Roseanne Barr's racist tweet backlash

 In his Tuesday radio show, he said "comedians are always in danger because they just think they're being funny and they're not."

-Hours after ABC's announcement, Ms Barr blamed Ambien, a sleeping pill, for her actions although she she said she did not want to give "excuses for what I (she) did but I've done weird stuff while on ambien," in a tweet that has been deleted.
+Hours after ABC's announcement, Ms Barr blamed Ambien, a sleeping pill, for her actions although she said she did not want to give "excuses for what I (she) did but I've done weird stuff while on ambien," in a tweet that has been deleted.

 US conservative comedian Terrence K. Williams defended Ms Barr on Twitter.
 He said she "is not a racist" and that she "made a mistake while she was on Ambien."